 - 1. A bachelor's degree from an accredited college or university. - 2.
 An overall GPA of 3.0 or above (on a 4.0 scale) on the bachelor's degree. - 3.
-A completed Master of Science program application. - Recommendations from three persons, one of whom must be the applicant's supervising principal or school district superintendent or assistant superintendent. - 5.
-Acceptable evidence of the applicant's writing ability as determined by a writing assessment completed under the supervision of the screening committee. - 6.
-A successful interview with the program screening committee. - 7.
-A recommendation for admission by the screening committee. - 8.
+A completed Master of Science program application. - 4.
+Recommendations from three persons, one of whom must be the applicant's supervising principal or school district superintendent or assistant superintendent. - Acceptable evidence of the applicant's writing ability as determined by a writing assessment completed under the supervision of the screening committee. - 6.
+A successful interview with the program screening committee.

+- 7. A recommendation for admission by the screening committee. - 8.
 Valid teaching certificate. - 9.
 At least 3 years of full-time teaching experience.

+Degree Require

 Course Title Hours

-Phase I: An Ir troduction to Urban Education
+troduction to Urban Education

-EDAD 512 Introduction to School Leadership
+EDAD 512 Introduction to School

+Leadership Theories and 2

-Theories and Practice 3
+ED 1 D 510 Practice 3

-EDAD 513 School-Based Program Evaluation
+EDAD 513 School-Based Program Evaluation and

+3

-and Improvement 3
+ED 4 D 514 Improvement 3

-EDAD 514 Leading Change to Support School
+EDAD 514 Leading Change to

+Support School 2

-Improvement 3
+55 15 515 Improvement 3

-EDAD 515 Legal Issues for School Leaders 3
+EDAD 515 Legal Issues for School

+- Leaders 3

-Phase II: Case e Problems in Urban Education
+Problems in Urban Education

-EDAD 516 Developing Effective School-Based 1
+EDAD 516 Developing Effective

-Teams 3
+School-Based Teams 3

-EDAD 517 Responsibility and Accountability
+EDAD 517 Responsibility and

+Accountability for School

-for School Finance 3
+Finance 3

-EDAD 518 Internship I 1-3 -
+EDAD 518 Internship I 1-3

-Phase III: Ex emplary A Approacl hes to l Urban I ssues ED 1 D 510 T - 1 T 1 1 .
-C
+Phase III: Exc emplary Approaches to Urban Issues

-EDAD 519 mstructional Leadership for
+EDAD 519 Instructional Leadership

-Student Achievement 3
+for Student Achievement 3

-EDAD 520 Professional Development to
+EDAD 520 Professional Development

+to Promote Student

-Promote Student Achievement 3
+Achievement 3

 EDAD 521 Internship II 1-3

-Phase IV: Effective Leadership in Urban Context
+Phase IV: Effe ctive Leadership in Urban Con text

-EDAD 522 Cross-cultural Education for
+EDAD 522 Cross-cultural Education

-School Leaders 3
+for School Leaders 3

-EDAD 523 Collaborating with Stakeholders 3
+EDAD 523 Collaborating with

+Stakeholders 3

 EDAD 524 Internship III 1-3

-Total Hours 39
+22112 021 Total Hours 30

+1 oiui 11 oui s 37